 An excellent restaurant, serving now rarely found traditional British dishes, prepared to a very high standard.
 It's located in a converted Smithfield smokehouse - the entrance leading into an informal bar and bakery; with the whitewashed dining room, with its paper-clothed tables - to the rear.

-Expect to find the likes of 'Snails, Sausages and Horseradish'; 'Pig's Cheek and Butter Bean Broth'; 'Lamb Broth'; 'Crisp Pig's Ear and Dandelion Salad' or 'Mussels with Leeks and Celeriac' among the starters.
+The menu changes a little each day, but expect to find the likes of 'Snails, Sausages and Horseradish'; 'Pig's Cheek and Butter Bean Broth'; 'Lamb Broth'; 'Crisp Pig's Ear and Dandelion Salad' or 'Mussels with Leeks and Celeriac' among the starters.

 Maybe 'Lambs' Tongues, Turnips and Mustard'; 'Hare Saddle & Lentils'; 'Kedgeree'; 'Ox Tongue with Lentils' or 'Fillet of Brill with Tartare Sauce' to follow.